zamotany/cli-tag-logger/README.md

 - `ConsoleWriter({ filter }?: { filer?: FilterConfig })` - writes messages to `process.stdout` (this writer is used by exported `print` function); supports filtering
 - `FileWriter(filename: string, { filter, json }?: { filer?: FilterConfig; json?: boolean })` - writes messages to a file; supports filtering
+- `InteractiveWriter` - writes messages to `process.stdout` and draws spinner at the bottom

 and a single abstract class `Writer`.